yanling02/ClusterPoison/README.md

 # ClusterPoison Dataset

-This repository contains datasets generated using ClusterPoison combined with different poisoning attack methods, as well as model files used for pretraining the target model.
+This repository contains datasets generated using ClusterPoison combined with different poisoning attack methods, as well as model files used for finetuning the pre-trained target model.

 ## Dataset Directory Structure

 - **ClusterPoison+SeqPoison Dataset**: Contains datasets generated using ClusterPoison combined with SeqPoison.
-Each original dataset includes one fake user.
+Each dataset includes one fake user.
   - Directory Path: `/ClusterPoison_datasets/ClusterPoison+SeqPoison`

 - **ClusterPoison+RecommPoison Dataset**: Contains datasets generated using ClusterPoison combined with RecommPoison.
-Each original dataset includes one fake user.
+Each dataset includes one fake user.
-  - Directory Path: `/ClusterPoison_datasets/ClusterPoison+Recomm`
+  - Directory Path: `/ClusterPoison_datasets/ClusterPoison+RecommPoison`

 - **Baseline Dataset**: Contains datasets generated using baseline methods.
-Each original dataset includes one fake user.
+Each dataset includes one fake user.
   - Directory Path: `/ClusterPoison_datasets/baseline`

 ## Pretrained Model on Target Model